 -

-The 3D models built in Maya and converted to STL format.
-The prints were then used to make casting molds.
+The 3D models I built in Maya and converted to STL format.

 Tile #1: 3D Model render